AbelCP-Design/clear-picture-sa-framework/src/sa-principles/information-timeliness.md

 #### Upcoming Vendor Testing

-- TBD
+- AVEVA PI Vision

 </div>

 <div style="margin-top: 40px; font-size: 0.9em; color: #666;">
-See which platforms have been tested for each SA technique in the <a href="../platform-support/sa-vendor-listing" style="text-decoration: none;">SA Vendor Listing</a>.
+See which platforms have been tested for each SA concept in the <a href="../platform-support/sa-vendor-listing" style="text-decoration: none;">SA Vendor Listing</a>.
 </div>